 The project, in combination with cumulative projects in the immediate vicinity (including Madison Place, 2232 El Camino Real Residences, and 1890 El Camino Real Project) could result in cumulative aesthetic, construction-related air quality and noise, and sewer system capacity impacts.
 The project with other nearby cumulative projects (including Madison Place, 2232 El Camino Real Residences, and 1890 El Camino Real Project), would change the visual character of the area by redeveloping the auto-oriented uses with higher density residential mix uses, which is consistent with the General Plan's vision to transform the El Camino Real Focus Area.
 For this reason, the project would not contribute to a significant, adverse cumulative aesthetic impact.
-Given the construction for other projects would overlap with construction of the proposed project.
-Therefore, it is unlikely the project would contribute to cumulative construction-related air quality and noise impacts.
-Given the existing capacity of the sewer line serving the project site, it is not anticipated the implementation of the cumulative projects site, it is not anticipated the implementation of the cumulative projects would result in downstream sewer capacity issues.
+Given the construction status and schedule for the cumulative projects in the area, it is unlikely that construction for other projects would overlap with construction-related air quality and noise impacts.
+Given the existing capacity of the sewer line serving the project site, it is not anticipated the implementation of the cumulative projects swould result in downstream sewer capacity issues.

-&lt;sup>66 City of Santa Clara.
+&lt;sup>64 City of Santa Clara.
 City Place Santa Clara Project Draft Environmental Impact Report.
 SCH# 2014072078.
 Certified June 2016.
 Pages 3.13-23 through 3.13-25.